 Many chronic medical conditions and stress are interconnected in a vicious cycle.
 Stress worsens eczema and persistent eczema increases stress.
 People often report that their condition is affected by different moods, particularly in conflicting or stressful situations.

 Dry skin is a common consequence of eczema but can also exacerbate eczema symptoms.
 A broken skin barrier makes the skin unable to retain water.
 Low humidity also increases water loss in the skin, resulting in dryness and skin irritation.

 Everyday products and even natural substances you come into contact with can affect eczema.
 For instance, workers who are constantly exposed to detergents, harsh soap and other cleaning products may develop hand eczema.
-To some people, certain metals, fragrances, fabric (wool or polyester), dyes, lotions, shampoos and even temporary tattoos can cause eczema to flare.
+To some people, certain metals, fragrances, fabric (wool or polyester), dyes, lotions, shampoos and even temporary tattoos can cause eczema to a flare.

 Our skin is naturally inhabited by a community of microorganisms (bacteria, fungi and viruses) that do not usually cause any harm.
 However, when the skin barrier is damaged, exposure to certain bacteria can cause problems.
-It has been found that patients with eczema have high levels of Staphylococcus aureus bacteria in the skin.
-These toxin-producing bacteria induce the release of a protein that causes inflammation.
+It has been found that patients with eczema have high levels of staphylococcus aureus bacteria in the skin.
+These toxin-producing bacteria can induce the release of a protein that causes inflammation.